Table of contents

 - Optimizing scheduling for when the appropriate resources are available to work on projects

-When evaluating resource management solutions, companies should look for particular features and capabilities.
+When evaluating resource management solutions, you should look for particular features and capabilities.
 At a basic level, solutions should enable:

 More specifically, resource management software should have:

-- The ability to recommend how companies should use resource capacity to deliver the highest business value
+- The ability to recommend how companies use resource capacity to deliver the highest business value

 - What-if scenario planning to help determine whether the organization can absorb and adjust to changes in the plan

-- A centralized resource workbench to review, approve, and schedule resources
+- A centralized resource view to review, approve, modify, and schedule resources

 - A standardized resource request workflow for project managers and resource managers to communicate and collaborate